peterhry/peterhrynkow.com/_posts/2019-01-01-testing-atoms-and-molecules.md

 OK, let's break this down.

 First, notice that the connected component is the only module being tested.
-Even so, the test covers every line of code in the action creator, reducer, and component.
-There's no need to test these elements individually as long as the connected component test covers every code path. **By testing a molecule, you are indirectly testing its atoms.**
+Even so, the test covers every line of code in the other modules.
+There's no need to test these elements individually as long as the connected component test covers every code execution path. **By testing a molecule, you are indirectly testing its atoms.**

 More importantly, this test verifies the connections between atoms.
 For example, the test breaks if the component's `onClick` prop is not mapped to the `incrementCounter` action creator or if the reducer fails to handle the `INCREMENT_COUNTER` action.

 Next, notice that this test uses a real Redux store instead of [redux-mock-store](https://github.com/dmitry-zaets/redux-mock-store). **Using a real Redux store effectively closes the loop between UI event (input) and UI update (output).** In other words, you can fire an event (click, keypress, etc.) then assert that the UI is updated to reflect some new state.
 With a mock store, you can only assert that actions are dispatched.

 Why does this matter?
 Since this test isn't concerned with _how_ the UI is updated, you can easily refactor the atoms without breaking the test.
-The elements inside the component — its reducer and action creator — are implementation details.
+The elements inside the component — its reducer and action creator — are just implementation details.

 > Many people assume integration tests are necessarily broad in scope, while they can be more effectively done with a narrower scope.<br>[@martinfowler](https://twitter.com/martinfowler)

-Integration tests like this one give you more confidence in the stability of your application because they verify the connections between units of code.
+Integration tests like this one give you more confidence in the stability of your application because they verify the connections between smaller units of code.
 So instead of writing a unit test for every atom in your application, zoom out a bit, and write some integration tests for the molecules.

 > Write tests.
 Not too many.
 Mostly integration.<br>
 [@rauchg](https://twitter.com/rauchg)